 It's clear the designers aren't quite ready to show us what they have, and I think it will be much closer to the release date before we see anything concrete.

 According to the Sony PlayStation blog the release date was initially set for Nov.
-13, 2019, but has now been pushed back to sometime in 2020 to further polish the remake and improve the overall quality.
-We should see some actual gameplay footage in the coming months.
+13, 2019, but was then pushed back to sometime in 2020 to polish the remake further and improve the overall quality.

 Easy to stock up

 PlayStation gift cards are an easy way to grab currency for games, add-ons, themes, and more on the PlayStation Store.
 They also come in a wide variety of denominations.